JaHerbas/dsc-postgrad-repo-org-exercises/README.md

 Example:
 > `git rm .DS_Store`

+For the purposes of the example messy repository, please remove the data file, `train.csv`, the `.DS_Store` file, and the `.ipynb_checkpoints` folder.
+If you get an error regarding removing the `.ipynb_checkpoints` folder, read it carefully - adding `-r` to the `git rm` command (so: `git rm -r .ipynb_checkpoints`) will remove the directory properly.

 Note!
 It is easier to avoid accidental commits than it is to remove something from an accidental commit.
 Check out GitHub's guidelines [here](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository#avoiding-accidental-commits-in-the-future), and especially remember to stage and commit files individually instead of using catch-all commands!

-### Create images folder
+### Move images into an image folder
 The top level of the repository directory needs to uncluttered and direct employers to what they need to see.
 All files are on the same level in the messy repository example.
 The image files, while important to our notebook, are merely clutter to a future employer.

+**Create `image` folder**

 Creating subdirectories to store non-priority files will solve this problem.
 Use `mkdir` to create a new folder within your directory.

 Note: the folder will not show up in the remote repository until files are **in** the folder.

 Syntax: